gonzolgarcia/svpluscnv/README.md

 ### Chromosome shattering using CNV data only

-A simplified version of `shattered regions` uses only CNV segmentation data, which is available in more often and in larger datasets.
+A simplified version of `shattered regions` uses only CNV segmentation data, which is available more often and in larger datasets.
 The `shattered.regions.cnv` follows the same approach but disregards parameters that are only available for SV data.

 ```r